Mercedes-Benz Power Steering Reservoir Leak Fix

 - Remove the clamp for the return hose.
 You can use a flathead screwdriver to pry off the clamp.
 Once the clamp is loose, the hose can be pulled back.
 Replace the clamp.

 - Reinstall in reverse order.
-Do not forget to install a new O-ring and clamp for the return power steering hose fluid.
+Do not forget to install a new O-ring and clamp to return the power steering hose fluid.
 Reinstall the C-clip.

 Frequently Asked Questions